Deception: Disguise

+Disguises are used to create the impression of a false appearance.
 A seventeenth-century story collection, Zhang Yingyu's The Book of Swindles (ca. 1617), offers multiple examples of the bait-and-switch and fraud techniques involving the stimulation of greed in Ming-dynasty China.

 In romantic relationships

-Deception is particularly common within romantic relationships, with more than 90% of individuals admitting to lying or not being completely honest with their partner at one time.
+Deception has also been observed and studied in romantic relationships.

 There are three primary motivations for deception in relationships.